Biden scores legislative win as House passes $1.9 trillion COVID relief plan

 Efforts to craft a bipartisan coronavirus aid bill fizzled early on, shortly after Biden was sworn in as president on Jan.
 20, following a series of bipartisan bills enacted in 2020.

-Reporting by Richard Cowan and Andy Sullivan; Additional reporting by Susan Cornwell, David Morgan and Eric Beech; Writing by Andy Sullivan and John Whitesides; Editing by Scott Malone, Frances Kerry and Daniel Wallis
+Reporting by Richard Cowan and Andy Sullivan; Additional reporting by Susan Cornwell, David Morgan, Eric Beech and Jarrett Renshaw; Writing by Andy Sullivan and John Whitesides; Editing by Scott Malone, Frances Kerry and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.